xlladdins/xll/talk.md

 An `OPER` is an Excel cell.
 It can be a number, string, boolean, ..., or a 2-dimensional range of cells.

-It is a variant type that acts like a built-in type.
+It is a variant that acts like a built-in type.
 `OPER o(1.23)` is the number `1.23`.
 Assigning a string, `o = "foo"`, or boolean, `o = true`, turns it into a string or boolean.
-The `OPER` `xltype` member indicates the type.
+The `xltype` member of `OPER` indicates the type.
 These are defined in the
 [Microsoft Excel SDK header file](https://github.com/xlladdins/xll/blob/master/xll/XLCALL.H) as `xltypeNum`, `xltypeStr`, `xltypeBool`, ..., `xltypeMulti`.